 Our expert filter manager Kevin Martinez shares his 8 steps for building content moderation filters that work.

 In this example, we are using drugs as the target of the filter, but the process is the same for building anything from profanity filters to rules aimed at catching ads for endangered species.

 Define the goal of the filter.
 In this case, we want it to help us prevent illegal drugs from getting posted to our site.
-As such, we created a filter in Implio and name it “drugs”.
+As such, we created a filter in Implio called “drugs”.
 It is always advisable to name your filters something descriptive.
 You are likely going to end up with a bunch of filters so it is good to be able to understand their function at a glance.

 Check the laws of the country your site is operating in.
 Laws can vary widely depending on country and sometimes even by region.
 In Spain, for instance, you are allowed to sell the growing box for cannabis and cannabis seeds, but not the plant itself.

 Decide on the action you want the filter to take.
 Should It refuse, send to manual moderation or is it just a test filter that shouldn’t take any action other than highlighting the ads that would’ve been caught?
-In Implio the default action is to automatically accept any ads that don’t match the filter, but you have full control over what happens to content that matches your rules.
+In Implio the default action is to accept any ads that don’t match the filter automatically, but you have full control over what happens to content that matches your rules.